 Campaigning doesn’t just mean reading and understanding, it means getting active.
 Sub-branches are the most important vehicle for generating member activity and creating a culture of engagement.

 The AEU offers a huge range of training and conferences to build member skills and knowledge.
 Click here to view what's coming up.

 For schools members: have you established regular meetings with the principal?

 If you work in a school, holding regular meetings with your principal is a great way to discuss changes or developments that impact on working conditions.

 Having a good working relationship with your school’s principal is important – and don’t forget, your principal could well be an AEU member too!

 Thought creatively about other activities?

-Your sub-branch knows your school and your members best.
+Your sub-branch knows your workplace and your members best.
 There are plenty of other ways to engage your colleagues and increase AEU membership numbers and activity.

-Remember, AEU officials are always available to visit your school to advise, assist or just chat about your ideas.
+Remember, AEU officials are always available to visit your workplace to advise, assist or just chat about your ideas.
 We look forward to hearing from you!